4.152 Student Affairs & Enrollment Management

 - Dangerous Activities

-Skydiving or the use of hot air balloons or aircraft on university grounds is prohibited without the written approval of the President.
+Skydiving or the use of hot air balloons or aircraft (including drones) on or above university grounds is prohibited without the written approval of the President.
 All requests for waivers or exceptions must be initiated through the Administrative Council which will make recommendations for approval or disapproval to the President.
 Waivers will be granted only in unusual circumstances and only when the President is satisfied that adequate safety procedures have been taken.

-- Alcoholic Beverages at Athletic Events
+- Alcoholic Beverages at Athletics Events

 It shall be a violation to possess, sell, distribute, or consume alcoholic beverages at athletics events while on property owned or leased by Midwestern State University, whether sponsored by the university or an outside organization.